 Understanding the world: festivals and events from around the world; understanding who we (our family and friends) are now and in the past; learning about the past through stories.

 Key Stage 1

-Year 2 Introduction to key events and people in British History, such as The Great Fire of London and Florence Nightingale and Isambard Kingdom Brunell.
+Introduction to key events and people in British History, such as The Great Fire of London, Florence Nightingale, Robin Hood and Isambard Kingdom Brunell.

 Key Stage 2

 Year 3 Changes in Britain from the Stone Age to the Iron Age; World War 2.